derkorte/XOCA-DAC7361C-Mod-Bus-EARU-3-phaseTcp-integration/README.md

 After succesfull installation your device should be noticed online, hit edit.

-Copy and paste following to you file right after the ESP section:
+Copy and paste (in code mode) following to you file right after the ESP section:

 uart:
   id: mod_uart